cchudzicki-ocw-testing/18.s096-iap-2023/content/pages/lecture-notes.md

 - The terms "forward-mode" and "reverse-mode" differentiation are most prevalent in [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) (AD), which we will cover later in this course.
 - You can find many, many articles online about [backpropagation](https://en.wikipedia.org/wiki/Backpropagation) in neural networks.
 - There are many other versions of this, e.g. in differential geometry the derivative linear operator (multiplying Jacobians and perturbations dx right-to-left) is called a [pushforward](https://en.wikipedia.org/wiki/Pushforward_(differential)), whereas multiplying a gradient row vector (covector) by a Jacobian left-to-right is called a [pullback](https://en.wikipedia.org/wiki/Pullback_(differential_geometry)).
-- This video on "[Understanding Automatic Differentiation](https://www.youtube.com/watch?v=UqymrMG-Qi4)" by [Dr. Mohamed Tarek](https://github.com/mohamed82008) also starts with a similar left-to-right (reverse) vs right-to-left (forward) viewpoint and goes into how it translates to Julia code, and how you define custom chain-rule steps for Julia AD.
+- The video on "[Understanding Automatic Differentiation (in Julia) (YouTube)](https://www.youtube.com/watch?v=UqymrMG-Qi4)" by [Dr. Mohamed Tarek](https://github.com/mohamed82008) also starts with a similar left-to-right (reverse) vs right-to-left (forward) viewpoint and goes into how it translates to Julia code, and how you define custom chain-rule steps for Julia AD.

 ## Lecture 3

 ### Outline：

-- Part 1:
+- Part 1: Continued from Lecture 2: matrix functions, Jacobians, vectorizations, and Kronecker products.
+More examples of matrix functions, including LU factorization and 2×2 eigenproblems.
-- Part 2:
+- Part 2: Finite-difference methods: viewing f(x+δx)–f(x) as an approximation for f'(x)δx on a computer.
+This is extremely useful as a quick check of a hand-derived derivative (which is very error prone for complicated functions), and can also be used as a replacement for analytical derivatives in a pinch.
+Analyzed two sources of error: truncation error (from the non-infinitesimal δx) and roundoff error (from the finite precision of computer arithmetic).

 ### Lecture Notes